zuozhenggh/learning-library/data-management-library/database/docker/db-on-docker/deploy-and-change-application/deploy-and-change-application.md

 # Deploy and Change Application
 ## Before you begin

-This lab walks you through the steps to deploy and change the application.
+This lab walks you through the steps to deploy an application, twitterfeed, that is stored in the hub.docker.com site under the account wvbirder.
+You will then run the rest client using an oracle database as the data source.
+You can share applications and make modifications in the container.

-### Backround

 ### What Do You Need?